liip/LiipMonitorBundle/README.md

 ## REST API DOCS ##

 For documentation on the REST API see: [http://myproject/health](http://myproject/health).
 Don't forget to add the bundle routes in your `routing.yml` file.

+## LiipMonitorExtraBundle ##

+We created a bundle where the community can share reusable health checks.
+We want this bundle to be a useful repository of health checks so go to the [https://github.com/liip/LiipMonitorExtraBundle](https://github.com/liip/LiipMonitorExtraBundle) and fork it to add your own.